WomenAndCode/lessons/lesson_1/README.md

 # Introduction to JavaScript

-You might find a more actual version of this document here: http://L1.womenandcode.org
+You might find a more actual version of this document here: http://js1.womenandcode.com

-## Lesson 1
+## Module 1

 Welcome to the exciting world of JavaScript!
 You will go through this program in small groups of 2-3 or on your own at home.
 If you get stuck, feel free to ask one of our mentors for help.
 We&#39;re here to make this experience a good one for you.